MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

    subject to chain length limits and loop detection heuristics (see
    {{client-failures}}).

-4. If one or more ServiceMode records are returned for $SVCB_QNAME, clients SHOULD select the highest-priority compatible record with acceptable parameters.
-This TargetName and SvcParams represent the preferred endpoint.
-If connection to this endpoint fails, the client MAY try to connect using values from a lower-priority record.
+4. If one or more "compatible" ({{mandatory}}) ServiceMode records are returned for $SVCB_QNAME, clients SHOULD select the highest-priority compatible record.
-   If all attempts fail, clients SHOULD go to step 5.
+   This record's TargetName and SvcParams represent the preferred endpoint.
+If connection to this endpoint fails, the client SHOULD try to connect using values from the next-highest-priority compatible record, etc. If all attempts fail, clients SHOULD go to step 5 (except as noted in {{ech-client-behavior}}).

+5. At this point there are no usable ServiceMode records, because
+   - there were no SVCB records found for $SVCB_QNAME, OR
+   - all records found were incompatible with this client, OR
+   - all connection attempts using ServiceMode records failed.

-5. Try to use the endpoint consisting of $ADDR_QNAME, the authority endpoint's port number, and no SvcParams.
+   Accordingly, clients SHALL connect to the endpoint consisting of $ADDR_QNAME, the authority endpoint's port number, and no SvcParams.

-6. If all of the above connection attempts fail, clients MAY connect to the authority endpoint.
+If all of the above connection attempts fail, clients MAY connect to the authority endpoint (except as noted in {{client-failures}} and
+{{ech-client-behavior}}).

 This procedure does not rely on any recursive or authoritative DNS server to comply with this specification or have any awareness of SVCB.